boweizhou/Traffic_sign_classifier_mo/README.md

 * What were some problems with the initial architecture?
 1. The data set was small to achieve better results
 2. Need to add dropout to improve the training results
-3. Need to transfer color from RGB to gray
+3. Need to transfer color from RGB to gray to improve the training time
 4. Need to change Epochs and learning rate to achieve better results
 5. Need to add Keep_prob = 0.5 for training and Keep_prob = 1 for predection.